beaucollins/a8c-js-townhall/README.md

 ## Usage

-Open each respective `index.html` file in your browser and open your Javascript console.
+Step 1) Open an `index.html` file in your browser
+Step 2) Open your Javascript console.

 Every comment with a `>` like this:

     // > something